ppetrovtv/pine_script_docs/source/language/Lines_wrapping.rst

        style=plot.style_area,
        transp=40)

-Statements inside user functions also can be wrapped to several lines.
+Statements inside user functions can also be wrapped on several lines.
-However, since syntactically a local statement must begin with an indentation (4 spaces or 1 tab) then, when splitting it onto the following line, the continuation of the statement must start with more than one indentation (and not equal to multiple of 4 spaces).
+However, since syntactically a local statement must begin with an indentation (4 spaces or 1 tab), when splitting it onto the following line, the continuation of the statement must start with more than one indentation (and not equal to multiple of 4 spaces).
 For
 example: